Ambika0ch/TERRIBLY-TINY-TALES/README.md

 This component is used to navbar for the page.

-### Hero
+### Header

-This component is used to display the user image, name, basic details like bio, followers and following.
+This component is used to display the cover image, name, basic details like likes, followers and following.

-### Postlist

-This component is used to diplay the list of all the posts and a total count of posts.

 ### Post